catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Pre-approved vs requires approval
 =================================

-Pre-approved changes do not require any intervention from Catalyst to be actioned and include any changes that would be a step down in quota size or any single step up to the next size tier.
+Pre-approved changes do not require any intervention from Catalyst Cloud to be actioned and include any changes that would be a step down in quota size or any single step up to the next size tier.